-I know it goes without saying that I love my family to death, even the ones who annoy me and drive me crazy.
+I am so very grateful to be blessed with a mother and father who taught me respect for others, even those we disagree with.
+They are no longer here, but their love, which was a constant, still surrounds me everyday.
+I know it goes without saying that I love the rest of my family to death, even the ones who annoy me and drive me crazy.
 Of course, my friends are also included in that.
-But what I’m really talking about, are the things that occur when you are too busy to think about at the time, but are still extremely grateful for them, nevertheless.
+But what I’m really talking about, are the things that occur when you are too busy to think about at the time, but are still extremely grateful for, nevertheless.

 I thought that was strictly my husband’s territory.